 In terms of total flights, the Charlotte Douglas International Airport is among the top ten busiest airports in the US.
 At the time of this writing, it offered service to 177 different domestic and international locations.
 The airport is conveniently located within the city limits and offers both short and long-term parking.
 Whether you have friends or family coming to visit or you’re heading out of town for a trip, the ease of travel provided by the airport is just one more reason Charlotte is a fantastic place to live.

-The great thing about living in Charlotte is the concept of safety in numbers.
-With plenty of people bustling through the city day and night, there is little to worry about when it comes to crime.
+Since Charlotte is a big city, you can take comfort in the “safety in numbers” concept whenever you’re in a major part of the city.
+With plenty of people bustling around both day and night, there is little to worry about when it comes to crime.

-If you do need assistance, however, our first-rate emergency response system is there to help.
-The police, fire department and ambulance are just a call away, and they have a stellar reputation of providing rapid response.
+If you ever need assistance, our first-rate emergency response system is there to help.
+The police, fire department and ambulance are just a call away, and they have a stellar track record of responding quickly and effectively.